scottie-l/reading-notes/reading-notes-301/class-10.md

     <img src = "assets/images/LIFO Stack.png"/>

 5. What causes a Stack Overflow?
-A recursice function without an exit point.
+A recursive function without an exit point.

 The key takeaways from the call stack are:
     - It is single-threaded.
 Meaning it can only do one thing at a time.